awsdocs/amazon-route53-docs/doc_source/IAMRoute53.md

 + Granularly control user access to services and resources

-For example, you can use IAM with Amazon Route 53 to control which users in your AWS account can create a new hosted zone or change resource record sets\.
+For example, you can use IAM with Route 53 to control which users in your AWS account can create a new hosted zone or change records\.

 For general information about IAM, see the following: